Philosophy

 PHL410H5 • Seminar in 17th and 18th Century Philosophy

-Advanced discussion of principal figures and themes in 17th or 18th century philosophy.
+Advanced discussion of philosophers and themes in the 17th and 18th century.

 Prerequisites: (PHL210Y5 and 2.5 credits of PHL) or by permission of the Instructor or Department.